akpetty/icesat2-book/README.md

 If you find any issues in the code or have any suggestions for the book, feel free to open an issue, which you can find by mousing over the GitHub icon at the top of each page.
 If you are familiar with GitHub, you can also fork the book's repository and suggest an edit that way.

 # New Virtual Env approach: UV (a better faster package manager)
-For faster package installation and better dependency resolution comapred to conda, I've now switched to UV.
+For faster package installation and better dependency resolution compared to conda, I've now switched to UV.
 UV is significantly faster than conda and handles Python package management more efficiently.

 ## Prerequisites
 Install UV first: